Ryuketsukami/utor/README.md

 # we did npm i socket.io // we need one for the front end and one for the server aka back end which is below
 # we did npm i socket.io-client
 # at some point in the future, the pages folder might need to be made inside the app folder or something, we will need to stay up to date

+# [important]
+# https://github.com/vercel/next.js/issues/55802 we changed next js source code, check link

+# we used npm i emoji-mart @emoji-mart/data @emoji-mart/react
+# we are installing npm i @tanstack/react-query
+# we did npm i date-fns
+# check lifekit documentation to see how we installed it